ytnobody/Nephia-View-Xslate/README.md

 # DESCRIPTION

-Nephia::View::Xslate is view class for Nephia.
+PrimalNephia::View::Xslate is view class for PrimalNephia.
 It provides template feature as Text::Xslate.

 # USING SETUP

-    nephia-setup Your::AppName --flavor View::Xslate
+    primalnephia-setup Your::AppName --flavor View::Xslate

 # LICENSE